noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 “My work is done.
 I
 "will enter the earth.
 From there
 "I will hear how men conduct themselves
-"in the Longhouse I gave them
+"in the Longhouse I gave them.
 "If one day the Great peace fails
 "If one day it fails
-"pronounce my name in the depth of the forest
+"pronounce my name in the depths of the forest.
 "In solitude.
 And I shall return.
 They buried the hatchets the arrows
-We have cleaned the earth
+'We have cleaned the earth
-of these things made by a Bad Mind"
+of these things made by a Bad Mind'
-And after the dream of a greater adventure
+And later, the dream of a greater adventure
-the reunion around a fire
+the meeting around a fire
-of all the nations of the earth
+of *all* the nations of the earth
-the nations of "all the earth's forests"
+the nations of 'all the forests of the earth'

 A beaver on the plate.
 With no knife
 So that no one can be hurt
-there will be no spilling of blood
+so that there will be no spilling of blood
 Later, for many years, the hope
 that the French would join the League.
-"If you love our souls as you say,
+'If you love our souls as you say,
 love also our bodies.
-We shall all be one single nation."
+We shall all be one single nation.''
 So that their good intentions would show
 they gave themselves up unarmed to the French.
 With women and children and elders.
 NOT
 as hostages.
 But
-"to make all the earth one single nation"
+'to make all the earth one single nation'
-and the march towards Quebec -weighed down with shells-
+and the march towards Quebec –weighed down with shells–
 but on the road the Algonquians attacked them.
 the French traded with the Huron...
 Dialogue with the Huron was blocked.
 The treaties with the Huron, annulled forever.

 Economic reasons... that fur trade...
-Because the Iroquois sad: "one single territory"
+Because the Iroquois sad: 'one single territory
-"Let us make one single people and one single territory"
+'Let us make one single people and one single territory'
 and the French traded with the Hurons.
 The French gave cannons to the Susquehannocks.
-We shall suppress the flows of the river
+*We shall stem the flows of the river*
 And they sent 3 peace canoes to the French.

 Those canoes, stood up before the fort
- "The earth shall be beautiful-- they cried to them
+ "The earth shall be beautiful –they cried to them
- the river shall have no waves
+ the river will have no waves
 we shall live everywhere without fear"
 and that night around the fire with the French
  around the symbol fire:
-"Our faces shall be stuck to yours
+'Our faces shall be stuck to yours
-so much that we too will have beards
+so closely that we too will have beards
-and we shall be one single face"
+and we shall be one single face'
 And the Nation of the Thirteen Fires?
  Neither did the Nation of the Thirteen Fires
  enter into the League.
 Ah
 there went the ah-wek-ah-ah.
-It rowed with its wings folded.
+It paddled with its wings folded.
 When the Indians of the Great Lakes left
 it opened its wings and flew
 and did not return.

 With the wind comes radio, from the island of la Saba.
 The la Saba radio.
-La saba (La carriba. says don Rafaíl).
+La Saba (La *carriba*. says don Rafaíl).
 Cormorants in a line with their wings open
 like old shirts on a wire.
 They wet their tails before flying.
 Here and on Lake Michigan.
-Between the buoys of Lake Michigan.
+Among the buoys of Lake Michigan.
 The lakes had souls, for the Onondaga.
-The laws, spoken in wampum.
+The laws, *spoken* in wampum.
 And the treaties in wampum.
 They never broke a wampum
  although treaty after treaty they lost all their lands.